open-broker/specification/spec.md

 # Defined Event Types

-All events specified in this working-copy of the spec shall be in namespace `org.open-broker.v0`.
-If this specification were to specify an event called `example` it's event-type on the would be `org.open-broker.v0.example`.
+All events specified in this working-copy of the spec shall be in namespace `org.open-broker.v0.COUNTRYCODE` where country-code is a two letter ISO-3166-1 code reffering to the country in which the new loan is requested.
+If this specification were to specify an event for Sweden called `example` it's event-type on the would be `org.open-broker.v0.SE.example`.

 - Name: the name of the field in the JSON format
 - Cardinality (C.): `0..1` indicates an optional field. `1` indicates a